News

 Homeowners whose policies were not renewed before the emergency was declared or are otherwise unable to secure insurance are asked to contact the insurance department for help in finding coverage.

-“This temporary protection also will help calm fears and stabilize the market while the reforms we are making this year are implemented,” Lara said in a statement, referencing the efforts undertaken by the insurance commission, the legislature, and the governor this year to address insurance availability and price issues impacting the Golden State.
+“This temporary protection also will help calm fears and stabilize the market while the reforms we are making this year are implemented,” Lara said in a statement, referencing the efforts undertaken by the insurance commission, the legislature, and the governor this year to address insurance availability and price issues affecting the Golden State.

 Lawmakers are looking to resolve availability and price issues negatively affecting Californians—after dozens of insurance companies announced in the past year that they are leaving the state or reducing offerings.